patcarrasco/eventapp/README.md

-# Eventapp - in progress
+# Eventapp - Restructure in progress

 A concert and sporting event discovery tool created with Rails, React, Google Maps and Firebase